container-storage-interface/spec/spec.md

 This RPC will be called by the CO to provision a new volume on behalf of a user (to be consumed as either a block device or a mounted filesystem).

 This operation MUST be idempotent.
-If a volume corresponding to the specified volume `name` already exists and is compatible with the specified `capacity_range`, `volume_capabilities` and `parameters` in the `CreateVolumeRequest`, the Plugin MUST reply `0 OK` with the corresponding `CreateVolumeResponse`.
+If a volume corresponding to the specified volume `name` already exists, is accessible from `accessibility_requirements`, and is compatible with the specified `capacity_range`, `volume_capabilities` and `parameters` in the `CreateVolumeRequest`, the Plugin MUST reply `0 OK` with the corresponding `CreateVolumeResponse`.

 ```protobuf
 message CreateVolumeRequest {